MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 * `GetDataView()` returns a lambda that limits what the connected user can see.
 * `IsAuthorizedAsync()` determines if the connected user can perform the action on the specific entity that is being requested.
-* `PreCommitHookAsync()` adjusts any entity immediately prior to being written to the repository.
+* `PreCommitHookAsync()` adjusts any entity immediately before being written to the repository.

 Between the three methods, you can effectively handle most access control cases.
-If you need access to the `HttpContext`, you will need to [configure an HttpContextAccessor][4].
+If you need access to the `HttpContext`, [configure an HttpContextAccessor][4].

 As an example, the following implements a personal table, where a user can only see their own records.